sovereigndaddy/blog/_posts/2022-07-12-non-kyc-bitcoin-methods.markdown

     - Immersion mining is a cooling method used to submerse your ASIC miner in a non-conductive liquid.
 This technique will eliminate both noise and heat from the environment, but requires a somewhat complex setup of circulation pumps and tanks to properly circulate and cool the liquid to disperse the heat efficiently.
 Don't let that deter you though, just research the topic, get the supplies, and get to work!
       - [Intro to Immersion Mining](https://compassmining.io/education/immersion-bitcoin-mining-introduction/)
       - [Home Immersion Bitcoin Mining Interview](https://bitcoinmagazine.com/business/interview-home-immersion-bitcoin-mining)

+      *This is my newest venture, I'll do my best to document my failures... and wins hopefully :)*

 ### Buy ASIC Miner